The Mushroom Life Cycle

 Mushrooms produce and release spores from the gills that are located underneath the mushroom cap.
-Spores are similar to seeds because the spores are produced as either male or female.
+Spores are produced as either male or female.
 Each mushroom is capable of producing hundreds of thousands of spores that can travel beyond the limits of the parent mushroom; as we all know mushrooms are rooted, so they can’t travel anywhere at all.

 Growing into Hyphae

 Think of each spore as a single cell.
 Each of those cells is either male or female that ultimately group up with other spores to create male and female hyphae.

 Hyphae are groups of the same spore.
 When the hyphae of one spore meet the hyphae of another spore, they meet and combine to being the process of producing mycelium.

 This is part of the mushroom life cycle that we actually get to see take form.
 It’s not difficult to understand what mycelium is and does.
 Just think of mycelium as the roots of a plant.

 For the mushroom, mycelium is the web-like root system that remains rooted to the ground, yet, is capable of branching out.
 This web-like system provides a stable and nutritious area for the fungi to start producing mushrooms.

 The hyphal knot is the first point at which the pinhead and body of the mushroom begin to sprout but not yet take form.
 The transition from hyphal knots to the baby mushrooms, also called pinheads, is a process visible to the naked eye.